the-drunk-coder/megra.rs/README.md

 If you don't already have a sample set at hand, some samples (enough to follow the documentation) can be found here: https://github.com/the-drunk-coder/megra-public-samples

 Place the samples (on Linux at least) in the folder `.config/megra/samples`.
 Now you'll have a sound event for every sample.

+Make sure you cofigure your audio system to the samplerate of your samples, otherwise loading samples will be slow due to resampling !

 ## Sketchbook
 The files generated and read by the editor can be found in `.config/megra/sketchbook`.